1.2.3. Example Hardware Deployment¶

 You only need to reprogram the FSBL when modifying the first-stage bootloader itself.
 (Likely never)

-The needed driver, bins, etc are included in the base image.
+The needed driver, bins, etc are included in the buildroot image.
+You can always use buildroot overlay to add more files to the base image.

 Attach to the serial console on the HiFive board.